Introduction

 Our dependence on synthetic chemical fertilizers is tied to the industrial revolution in Europe, the growth of cities, and the associated rural depopulation.
 With fewer people involved in food production, a "professionalization" of agriculture was thought to be required to up production on more limited spaces to feed urban populations.
 What Marx referred to as the "metabolic rift" was underway, the separation of labour from basic life processes and the rupture of the cyclical flow of nutrients between residential and farming areas that had existed for centuries (see also Goal 5, Reducing food waste).

 The discovery of the role of nitrogen in plant growth led in 1909 to the development of the Haber-Bosch process for creating ammonia (NH3) from atmospheric nitrogen with hydrogen from coal (now from natural gas).
 The process also fueled the munitions industry, having significant impacts on WWI and WWII (for a detailed laudatory history, see Smil, 2001).
 In turn, post WWII, many munitions operations were converted to fertilizer production, with a significant uptick in extension support for on-farm fertilizer use.
 Supply and economic opportunities were driving use, and the state facilitated commercialization.
 Synthetic nitrogen fertilizer use went from essentially zero during WWII to over 2.5 million tonnes of actual N in 2020 (NFU and Qualmann, 2021).
 Canada produces significant amounts of nitrogen fertilizers, having an abundant supply of natural gas.
 The potassium fertilizer sector started earlier in Germany but didn't substantially exist in North America till WWI, and is based primarily on physical treatment of mined deposits rich in potassium.
-Canada is a major global producer of potassium fertilizer.
+Canada, in particular Saskatchewan, is a major global producer of potassium fertilizer.
 The evolution of synthetic phosphorus fertilizers dates to the early 19th century when first bones, then later mineral deposits, were treated with sulfuric acid (for more history, see for example Russel and Williams, 1977).
 Canada is only a small producer of phosphorus, having a limited supply of economically accessible phosphate rock (primarily near Kapuskasing, Ontario).
 Five countries - Morocco, Western Sahara, Russia, China and the US - mine 80% of the world's phosphorus rock supply.
 A long term global worry, which in theory should support reductions in P extraction and use, is that we may have surpassed peak P economically accessible deposits (see Wikipedia for an overview).
 Recognizing it's global strategic importance, China (the world's biggest exporter) has moved to restrict P exports (Reuters, 2022).

 Using synthetic fertilizer products shifted farming from a more self-reliant approach to inputs, to one dependent on the market, which also fit with the development of industrial capitalism (for a history, see Albury and Schwartz, 1982).
 It has also allowed farmers to shorten crop rotations and reduce organic matter additions, at least for a time, without the significant appearance of negative impacts.
 As with pesticides, synthetic fertilizers have allowed farmers to implement poor farm design.
 Longer-term, however, this approach has led to significant soil degradation, including erosion and productivity declines.